jsdclxvi/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## Why did the barber win the race?
+He took a short cut.